skatrych/avalanche-subnet-setup/README.md

 # Alternative way - automated and simplified
 ### It did work for me once.
-Next day i was not able to
+Next day i was not able to use it.
+Basically, you have to kill that instance of avalanche and run it again.

 ```
 # Clone subnet env git repository